Clifford-Yen/HerculesDoc/source/rst/input/inputFile.rst

     parameter_name =
     parameter_value1 parameter_value2 parameter_value3

-A parameter value can be a number (either an integer or floating-point number), a path, a string, a boolean value (0 or 1), and a yes/no, etc. A parameter name can also takes multiple values, e.g. ``profile_layers``.
+A parameter value can be a number (either an integer or floating-point number), a path (of a file or a folder), a string, a boolean value (0 or 1), and a yes/no, etc. A parameter name can also takes multiple values, e.g. ``profile_layers``.

+(Confirmation Needed) For floating-point number, you can also use scientific notation.
+E.g., 1.0e-05.

 There is no any restriction on how many spaces should be placed between the parameter name, the equal sign, and the parameter value.
 If you want, you can indent the equal sign or the parameter value based on your preference.